 Tim Berry has written numerous articles for Small Business Trends over the years.
 In addition, he was principal author to what’s now the best-selling business plan software in the world, Business Plan Pro.
 All you have to do is plug-in the numbers and the calculations are done for you.
 (Plus a whole lot more.)

-A properly written business plan takes most of the guesswork out of things like when you’re franchise business will break-even, and when you’ll start to see a payoff.
+A properly written business plan takes most of the guesswork out of things like when your franchise business will break even, and when you’ll start to see a payoff.

-One more thing: In addition to asking existing franchisees great research questions like these, ask them how long it took them to break-even and become profitable.
+One more thing: In addition to asking franchisors great research questions like these, talk with existing franchisees.
+Ask them how long it took them to break-even and become profitable.
 I’ve found that franchisees are very amenable to answering questions related to their finances if approached properly.